nokx5/golden-cpp/README.md

 # [golden_cpp](https://nokx5.github.io/golden_cpp/)

 This is a skeleton template for a C/C++ project.
+Please find all the documentation [here](https://nokx5.github.io/golden_cpp/).

 ## My development tools are
 - nix :snowflake: (packaging from hell :heart:)